-'''

 >ant test

-'''

-• Axis test suite.
-This suite gives the possibility to test the Axis Web Service stack deploying and launching real processes.
+• Remote test suite.
+This suite gives the possibility to test the Web Service stack deploying and launching real processes.
 This test suite can be launched with the following command (server should be started):

->ant test-axis
+>ant test-remote

 • Stress test suite.
 This suite will launch a small stress test.
 This test suite can be launched with the following command line: